Brice-Machine-Learning/ParableGPT-Public/README.md

 ## 🎨 Screenshots

-*(Add screenshots or GIFs here when available to showcase UI and features.)*
+*(Placeholder -- Add screenshots or GIFs here when available to showcase UI and features.)*

 ---